 The Transfăgărăşan or DN7C is the most dramatic and second-highest paved road in Romania.
 Built as a strategic military route, the 90 km of twists and turns run north to south across the tallest sections of the Southern Carpathians, between the highest peak in the country, Moldoveanu, and the second highest, Negoiu.

 Transalpina road (DN67C) is the highest road in Romania.
 With a total lenght of 146 km, it goes trough the Carpathian Mountains, reaching a maximum altitude of 2.145m above sea level in Step Urdele Parang Mountains.
 With a total lenght of 146km, the expected driving time to cover this distance is around 5.20h.

-The road through the Bicaz Canyon, in Romania, is one of the most spectacular drives in this country.
+The road through the Bicaz Canyon (Cheile Bicazului), in Romania, is one of the most spectacular drives in this country.
 The canyon is located in the north-east part of the country, in Neamţ and Harghita counties.

 Culoarul Timiș-Cerna is a mountain pass in South-Western Romania (mostly in Caraș-Severin County), dividing the Southern Carpathians and Banat mountain ranges, both part of the Carpathians.